dniel/traefik-forward-auth0/docs/start/run/docker-compose.rst

 Run in Docker Compose
 =====================

-Docker Compose is a quick way of running Traefik and ForwardAuth locally for testing of configuration.
+Docker Compose is a nice way of testing the Traefik configuration locally before deploying it to Kubernetes for quicker development round trips.

 .. seealso::
     Read more about how to configure Docker Compose in the